Kate Woodley Kate Woodley

-AI and the Boardroom in 2025
+AI and Boards in 2025

 AI is changing work and society beyond what we might have imagined - as recently as 5 years ago.